aniketspring-sde/technical-paper/SQL.md

   - Serializable is placed at the highest level since it tackles with ALL the problems.
 It provides the highest consistency but is the slowest because it restricts concurrency the most.

+## Triggers
+- A trigger in SQL is a special stored procedure that runs automatically when an INSERT, UPDATE or DELETE operation occurs on a table.
+It helps automate actions and keep data consistent.

+##### Types of SQL Triggers :

+Triggers can be categorized into different types based on the action they are associated with:

+-  DDL Triggers

+   - Data Definition Language (DDL) triggers run when commands like CREATE, ALTER or DROP are used.
+They help track or stop changes to the database structure, such as creating, modifying or deleting tables.

+- DML Triggers

+  - DML triggers fire when we manipulate data with commands like INSERT, UPDATE or DELETE.
+These triggers are perfect for scenarios where we need to validate data before it is inserted, log changes to a table or cascade updates across related tables.

+- Logon Triggers

+  - Logon triggers run when a user logs in.
+They are used to track logins, control access and limit sessions.
+Messages from these triggers are stored in the SQL Server error log.